jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 $ git bisect run test.sh
 ```

-This way test.sh runs on each commit that should be checked untill
+This way _test.sh_ runs on each commit until git finds the first
-git finds the first faulty commit.
-You can also run your automated
+faulty commit.
+You can also create a script to run your automated
-tests here which tests the broken functionality.
+tests here, to check for the broken functionality.